v8/v8.dev/src/blog/array-sort.md

 }
 ```

 To compare, the most generic “load” operation is simply a call to `GetProperty`.
-But while the above version generates efficient and fast machine code to load and convert a `Number`, `GetProperty` is a call to another builtin that could potentially involve a prototype chain lookup or invoking an accessor function.
+But while the above version generates efficient and fast machine code to load and convert a `Number`, `GetProperty` is a call to another builtin that could potentially involve a prototype chain lookup or invoke an accessor function.

 ```js
 builtin Load<ElementsAccessor : type>(